aws-amplify/amplify-js/docs/media/create/hybrid-mobile-apps.md

 AWS Amplify provides UI components for React, Angular and Ionic, so you can import AWS Amplify modules easily and use UI components for Authentication and Storage categories.
 (Vue.js components support is coming soon.)

-In a React app, you can use a Higher-Order-Component to provide a sign-in/sign-out experience for your app simply by wrapping your app's main component:
+In a React app, you can use a Higher-Order Components to provide a sign-in/sign-out experience for your app simply by wrapping your app's main component:

 ```js
 export default withAuthenticator(App);